tristanHessell/mess-around/README.md

   - To clarify, this means that the server specifies what actions the client can take and the client needs no outside knowledge on how to execute those actions
 - While I think this is an excellent idea, I am using this project as a means to test different technologies/patterns.
 - I will look to implement HATEOAS at a future date.

+### Releasing seems weird?

+- I am using `@semantic-release` to facilitate CHANGELOG, package versioning and releases.
+- Normally this would be done through CI, but that doesn't exist yet.
+- This will change one this codebase uses CI.